 Math sometimes is called the “Queen of the Sciences.”
 That’s because it’s important to all sciences — and almost everything in the world.
 It’s at the root of scientific measurements, as well as engineering, economics and even sports.
 A degree from Bradley’s math department challenges your problem-solving skills and shows you how your skills can be successfully used in professional settings.

 All majors give you a firm grounding in research and career preparation.
 You work through advanced algebra, calculus and statistics.
 The math major gives you a general foundation in principles.
-If you’re interested in (WHAT’S A QUICK SUMMARY OF TYPICAL ACTUARIAL SCIENCE INTERESTS?), you can pursue an actuarial science degree.
+If you’re interested in predicting real-world events and assessing risk, you can pursue an actuarial science degree.
 If you want to teach the next generation, you can pursue a math education degree.
-If you’re interested in (WHAT’S A QUICK SUMMARY OF STATISTICS INTERESTS?), you can pursue a statistics major.
+If you’re interested in data analytics, you can pursue a statistics major.